 The review is looking at:

-- lack of quality flexible working opportunities
+- Access to flexible working

 Representatives on the steering group include: the BMA, the Medical Women's Federation, DHSC and NHS Employers.

 A research team from the University of Surrey was appointed to analyse pay and pensions data, and also take evidence from doctors themselves.
 A largescale survey developed with the support of the BMA, was sent out to around 40% of the medical profession, asking doctors views about a variety of working practices and individual decisions that affect pay and medical careers.

 The initial findings of the gender pay gap review were published in April 2019.
 Key findings include:

 - There is a gap of 17% between the total hourly earnings of women and men hospital doctors.
 The gap in basic pay is lower.

 - There is a gap of 33% in general practice.
 (This gap is not directly comparable with the gap for hospital doctors as it is based on a comparison of annual earnings rather than full-time equivalents.)

 - Male-dominated specialities like urology and trauma and orthopaedic surgery have large gender pay gaps.